ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ### Images

-Now with images, most of images not are so much big, especially if we are using some images from websites like [unsplash](https://unsplash.com/) which sometimes reach more than 5 MB in size, how can we automate image compression in Gulp, that's what we will discover next.
+Now with images, most of images are so much big, especially if we are using some images from websites like [unsplash](https://unsplash.com/) which sometimes reach more than 5 MB in size, how can we automate image compression in Gulp, that's what we will do next.

 To minify images we need to install the [gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin) to minify PNG, JPEG, GIF and SVG images.